Michel Martin: Background

-A Brooklyn, New York native, Michel McQueen attended St. Paul's School in Concord, New Hampshire as part of the fifth class of women to graduate from the formerly all-male school.
+A Brooklyn, New York native, Martin attended the borough's George Gershwin Junior High, then enrolled at St. Paul's School in Concord, New Hampshire, part of the fifth class of women to graduate from the formerly all-male school.
 In 1980, Martin graduated cum laude from Radcliffe College of Harvard University.
-In 2016, Martin earned a Master of Arts from Wesley Theological Seminary in Washington D.C.
+In 2016, she earned a Master of Arts from Wesley Theological Seminary in Washington D.C.

 News career

 After working the local news beat for The Washington Post and becoming White House correspondent for The Wall Street Journal, Martin joined ABC News in 1992.

 At ABC, Martin reported for Nightline, and was awarded an Emmy for a report that aired on Day One.
 In 2001, she hosted the PBS show Life 360.
 Beginning in April 2007, she hosted Tell Me More for National Public Radio (NPR) for seven years, focusing on topics of race, religion, and spirituality.
 Upon the announcement by NPR of the cancellation of Tell Me More, to be effective August 1, 2014, Martin criticized NPR leadership for failure to institutionalize support for the program and questioned NPR's commitment to serving African-American listeners and other people of color, admitting that she had "scar tissue" as a result of the cancellation.
 She and the show's producer, Carline Watson, remained with the network as "part of an initiative to incorporate the kind of coverage of issues of race, identity, faith, gender and family that appear on the show."
-Since 2015, Martin has been the host of Weekend All Things Considered.
+From 2015 until 2023, Martin served as the host of Weekend All Things Considered and the Consider This Podcast.
 She is also known for her panel appearances on Real Time with Bill Maher.

 In 2010, Martin and MSNBC anchor David Shuster taped a pilot episode for a proposed news and opinion show for CNN.

 Since 2018, Martin has been a correspondent for WNET's Amanpour & Company.

+NPR announced in early March 2023 that Martin would be joining the Morning Edition team as its fourth anchor (following Rachel Martin's departure from daily hosting duties); her first day on Morning Edition was March 27.